joshhus/blockchain-sw-25/howto/console-deploy-ocp-getting-started.md

 The {{site.data.keyword.blockchainfull_notm}} Platform console uses dynamic provisioning to allocate storage for each blockchain node that you deploy by using a pre-defined storage class.
 You can choose your persistent storage from the available Kubernetes storage options.

+If the storage includes support for the `volumeBindingMode: WaitForFirstCustomer` setting, you should configure it to delay volume binding until the pod is scheduled.
+Read more in the [Kubernetes Storage Classes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode){: external}.
+{: tip}

 Before you deploy the {{site.data.keyword.blockchainfull_notm}} Platform, you must create a storage class with enough backing storage for the {{site.data.keyword.blockchainfull_notm}} console and the nodes that you create.
 You can set this storage class to use the default storage class of your Kubernetes cluster or create a new class that is used by the {{site.data.keyword.blockchainfull_notm}} Platform console.
 If you are using a multizone cluster in {{site.data.keyword.cloud_notm}} and you change the default storage class definition, then you must configure the default storage class for each zone.
 After you create the storage class, run the following command to set the storage class of the multizone region to be the default storage class:
 ```
 kubectl patch storageclass
 ```